 What are release notes?

 Canvas and its related products function in an agile environment, meaning new features and updates are released into various environments as often as every week.
 The purpose of this space is to keep you all informed with the latest and greatest functionality for all Canvas-related products.
 Release notes let you know exactly what to expect for a product release.

 Release Notes Products

-We publish release notes for every Instructure product in the Canvas Community: Arc, Canvas, Catalog, Commons, Canvas Data, Gauge, and all Canvas mobile apps.
+We publish release notes for every Instructure product in the Canvas Community: Canvas LMS, Canvas Catalog, Canvas Data, Canvas Studio, and all Canvas mobile apps.

 Release Notes Frequency

-- Canvas: Every three weeks; release notes are published two weeks ahead of the production deploy (view the schedule for Canvas beta, production, and test environments)
+- Canvas LMS: Every three weeks; release notes are published two weeks ahead of the production deploy (view the schedule for Canvas beta, production, and test environments)

 - Canvas Catalog: As needed with a two-week lead time